chriscdn/set-mod-interval/README.md

 # @chriscdn/dynamic-interval

-A `setInterval` alternative that recalculates delay after each run for backoff, reactive polling, and sequences.
+A `setInterval` alternative that recalculates delay after each run.
 Includes functions to cancel and restart.

 ## Installing